 The duration of the treatment will vary depending on the pre-assessment, level of care required, duration of the stay, amenities provided, and location.
 When you contact us, we’ll discuss the rehab program options that will best suit you or a family member’s needs.

-You can find addiction treatment services for veterans by:
+You can find alcohol addiction treatment services for veterans by:

 - Asking a family doctor or other medical professional for a recommendation